Lex Frieden: Education

 Frieden is an Alumnus of the University of Tulsa.
 He was named a Distinguished Alumnus of the University in 1979, and in 2004, the Lex Frieden Presidential Scholarship was established by the University in his honor.
 He is also a graduate of the University of Houston.
 In 2004, he was awarded an honorary doctorate in law (LL.D.) by the National University of Ireland, Galway.

 Recognition

 In 1983, Frieden was recognized as one of the Ten Outstanding Young Americans.
 He was the 1998 winner of the Henry B. Betts Award for outstanding achievement in disability rights.
 In 2011, the Texas Governor's Committee on People with Disabilities named its annual employment awards program after Frieden for his advocacy work regarding the employment of people with disabilities around the world.
 He also won the 2013 Henry Viscardi Achievement Awards.
 Frieden was awarded the prestigious Fries Prize for Human Improvement by the CDC Foundation in 2017.

 Community service

-Frieden is a member and former chairperson of the Board of United Spinal Association.
+Frieden is a member and former chairperson of the Board of the United Spinal Association.
 He serves on the board of the Sam Houston Area Council Boy Scouts of America.
 In 2016, Frieden was appointed by Houston Mayor Sylvester Turner to the board of METRO, the Metropolitan Transit Authority of Harris County, Texas.